 No matter if it's for family fun or couples only, a white-knuckle ride or a relaxing experience - the French Alps in summer has so much to offer!

 Test your nerve as well as your balance on an obstacle course in the trees, usually complete with zip-wires.
 Try the accroblance in Samoens at Indiana Parc.
 It has several courses for all ages, from pre-schoolers to adults!

 Not for the faint hearted, this adrenaline rush is for the brave ones in your group!
 Enjoy the amazing mountain scenery before jumping off for a thrilling experience.
 Best in Chamonix.

 C - Culture

-The French Alps has a long history of culture and heritage which is passed down through the generations to ensure the towns and villages remain true to their roots.
-The majority of Peak Retreats' summer resorts are true French Alps, real towns and you will be able to experience local delicacies and all the history from the past.
+The French Alps has a long history of culture which has been passed down through the generations, the towns and villages have remained authentic and true to their roots.
+We have hand-picked the resorts that we feature, choosing real, authentic French towns so that you are able to experience local delicacies and uncover the history.